johnpham0527/freecodecamp-request-header-parser/README.md

 # freecodecamp-request-header-parser
-This is an API for a timestamp microservice.
+This is an API for a request header parser microservice.
 It's one of the FreeCodeCamp certification projects.